 If you are going to invest your money in a mixer, you ought to select one that is compatible with other audio recording gadgets such as microphones, and digital recorders.
 Make sure that the frequency response of the item is in line with that of your amplifiers.
 It is pointless to have world-class equipment that is not compatible.
 Take the initiative to inspect packaging labels to get a grip on what to expect.

-Low price is important.
+Low price with good sound quality is important.
 You ought to seriously consider how much money you intend to inject into your broadcast project.
 The market is littered with a wide range of mixers; some are budget friendly while some cost a fortune.
 Low-cost options are desirable for people who are new to podcasting.
 One of the best price friendly mixers out there is the Yamaha MG10 which retails for just under $150.
 Even at this price, it still manages to deliver incredible low noise floor due to the built-in compression.